ADVANCING WOMEN'S POLITICAL LEADERSHIP & GLOBAL PEACE

 Our Mission

-Research shows that more women in government leads to increased protection of women’s rights and higher standards of living for all people.
+Research shows that more women in leadership leads to increased levels of peace and stability, the protection of women’s rights, and higher standards of living for all people.
 Mina’s List provides the educational tools and resources to achieve women’s equal and substantive political leadership globally.
-Substantive representation means that women parliamentarians are both willing and able to advocate for women’s interests in the political arena.
+Substantive representation means that women leaders are both willing and able to advocate for women’s interests in the political arena.

 Through supporting Mina’s List, you can help make this happen and more.